gbdev/pandocs/src/MBCs.md

 ## MBC Unmapped RAM Bank Access

-On most of the MBC's in case an unmapped RAM bank is selected (which would be translate to an out of bounds RAM address by the MBC controller), the MBC will simply wrap around the internal ram address and would access a valid RAM address.
+In most MBCs, if an unmapped RAM bank is selected (which would be translate to an out of bounds RAM address by the MBC controller), the MBC will simply wrap around the internal ram address and would access a valid RAM address.

 The MBC internal address being accessed can be calculated using this formula: `((address - external_ram_start_address) + (active_ram_bank * ram_bank_size)) % max_external_ram_size`.